Anna Mangin: Major contribution

 Anna M. Mangin made a major contribution to everyday domesticated household needs in the 19th century.
 Her invention was the pastry fork.

-To hear Andrew Mangin tell it, his wife first came up with the concept of a simplified manner of making pastry by an improvement to the pastry fork, and "then and there described it to him.
+According to her husband Andrew Mangin, Anna first came up with the concept of a simplified manner of making pastry by an improvement to the pastry fork, and "then and there described it to him.
 The description was so clear and minute that Mr. Mangin often says, when speaking of the incident, 'I saw that fork just as plain as I see you now.' " Andrew Mangin went out to his tool shed and whittled a prototype of the fork out of yellow pine.
 Once Anna approved the model, Andrew had a more substantive model of the fork made, first from iron, and then from white metal.
 Anna Mangin received the patent for the pastry fork on March 1, 1892.

 The pastry fork had many uses, including beating eggs, thickening foods, making drawn butter, mashing potatoes, making salad dressings, and most importantly, kneading pastry dough.
 "The curved piece at the upper end of the handle is what Mrs. Mangin calls the cutter or trimmer for pie crust."
 The pastry fork improved the lives of many people, and eventually led to more electric mixing inventions that are used to this day.
 Kneading pastry dough by hand is a grueling process that can cause arm cramping and other pains.
 Also, the dough often does not get fully incorporated when mixed by hand.
 If the dough does not fully incorporate during the kneading process, then it will not rise, resulting in a dense, and in most cases, underbaked consistency.